rencontres-ecol-econ/rencontres-ecol-econ.github.io/README.md

-A simple webpage derived from academicpages.
+A simple webpage for the REGEE seminar, derived from [academicpages](https://github.com/academicpages/academicpages.github.io).